 BEACON Toolkit for Local Climate Change Mitigation

-Author: Matías Mesa García (FC.ID – FCUL); Co-authors: Tobias Bernstein (adelphi), Gil Penha-Lopes (FC.ID – FCUL)
+by Matías Mesa García (FC.ID – FCUL); Co-Autoren: Tobias Bernstein (adelphi), Gil Penha-Lopes (FC.ID – FCUL),

 The EUKI Project BEACON has put together a toolkit for climate change mitigation.
 The Climate Change Mitigation Kit (CCM Kit) aims to provide municipal actors and local authorities the guidance to set priorities, ideas for mitigation actions, and the metrics to measure them.

 The CCM Kit is comprised of three parts, a Roadmap for local Climate Change Mitigation, an Indicators Menu for Local Climate Change Mitigation, and an accompanying document called The Guidelines.

 Roadmap for local Climate Change Mitigation

 This science-based compilation of policy briefs provides a comprehensive “roadmap” for climate action at the municipal level and is designed for European and other OECD countries.
 It is a guide to help local governments on their climate action pathways, which can be adapted to their local contexts.
 It addresses the existing gap between what science suggests and what would be feasible by local government actors.
 In addition, the Roadmap aims to promote understanding of the scope and cross-sectoral nature of the climate change challenge.
 It highlights existing linkages between various local actions, projects, and other related municipal climate change initiatives, with the goal of reducing the burden on municipalities and increasing effectiveness and efficiency.